kokoro-aya/NekoBinator/Readme.md

 - A monadic parser
 - Several combinators
-- A simple calculator as a demo
+- A simple calculator, a Bencode Parser and a Json Parser as a demo (some bugs exist)
-- A Bencode Parser

-## TODO

-- Do Notations
-- Error handling
-- A Json Parser
-- A STLC Parser
-- A converter from chinese number to numeric representation and vice-versa
-- Regex Support (pure fp mode and performance mode)
-- Test coverage
-- Documentation for different methods

 ## Notice